VirgilSecurity/virgil-services-auth/README.md

 ### POST /v4/authorization-grant/{authorization_grant_id}/actions/acknowledge

-Acknowledges that `Resource Owner` holds valid Private Key and receives an `Authorization Grant` token in response.
+Acknowledges that `Resource Owner` holds valid Private Key and receives an `Authorization Grant` code in response.
 **encrypted_message** is a decrypted message from the previous step and re-encrypted with a Virgil Auth public key.

 Request: